 Technological advances mean electroceuticals are becoming more sophisticated, allowing them to encourage healing with wirelessly-triggered treatment and remotely-activated medication delivery.
 Imagine a world where tiny devices monitor your body and automatically send signals to trigger insulin production to treat diabetes, or correct smooth-muscle tone to manage hypertension – it could soon be reality.

-“Shamanism, Sound Healing, Energy Medicine, Breathwork, Meditation and Mindfulness, Grounding and connecting with nature, Sacred Geometry are all growing trends,” says Bjurstam.
+“Shamanism, Energy Medicine, Sound Healing, Meditation, Breathwork, grounding and connecting with nature, and Sacred Geometry are all growing trends,” says Bjurstam.
 “In terms of sacred geometry, it makes up the mathematical equations and shapes that explain our universe, or as Plato said ‘mathematics is God’s language’ and through Phi, Fibonacci sequences, the five platonic solids and so forth, there are mathematical and geometrical explanations to all life on earth that we can make use of to increase our frequencies and also avoid certain frequencies by learning about Sacred Geometry.”

 As we can see, more and more people are starting to have a desire to understand all of these modalities that have been forgotten for several centuries but have always been here since the beginning of mankind.
 Furthermore, more people are undertaking pilgrimages to sacred sites around the world, all which have been built based on sacred geometry, such as pyramids, Machu Pichu, and so on.

 See also: A Beginner’s Guide to Crystal Healing